NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 - High-pass filtering can be added to remove very low frequency signals.
 These are too slow to originate from the brain, and are usually a sign of long-term drift in the recording environment.

 Care needs to be taken when performing any filtering however, to ensure that it introduces no extra source of error.
 For more details on where potential pitfalls have been found, see the [MNE documentation](https://martinos.org/mne/stable/auto_tutorials/plot_background_filtering.html#some-pitfalls-of-filtering) [(12)](#references) on filtering issues.
+Additionally, if you're interested at how these work, or want to know the difference between the `method='fir'` (default) and `method='iir'` options, see the video [Overview of FIR and IIR Filters](https://www.youtube.com/watch?v=9yNQBWKRSs4).

 ## 5. Downsampling